PPRaspberryPi/cube/README.md

 ```

-If you've followed this "guide", youve installed the library user-wide and the location is
+If you've followed this "guide", you've installed the library user-wide and the location is
 ``/home/pi/.local/lib/python3.5/site-packages/inputs.py``

 Otherwise the path is something like ``/usr/local/lib/dist-packages/inputs.py``